oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 For more detailed WDT information, see the WebLogic Deploy Tooling [documentation](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/).

-WKTUI provides tooling to make it easy for you to create and edit a WDT model.
+WKT UI provides tooling to make it easy for you to create and edit a WDT model.
 This image shows the `Model` page, `Design View` tab that allows visual editing of a model.

 {{< img "Model Design View" "images/model-design-view.png" >}}